iterative/mlem.ai/content/docs/get-started/deploying.md

 # Deploying models

-You can also create deployments in cloud from your models.
+You can create deployments in the cloud from your models.
+This uses packaging and serving functions under the hood.
+For example, Heroku deployment combines Docker image packaging with FastAPI serving.

 > ⚠️ This functionality is experimental and is subject to change.
 We’ll add more
 > target platforms in upcoming releases.